Bikini Atoll: Trust funds and failed claims

 However, the U.S. Congress has failed to fund the settlement.
 The only recourse is for the Bikini people to petition the U.S. Congress to fund the payment and fulfill this award.
 The United States Supreme Court turned down the islanders' appeal of the United States Court of Appeals decision that refused to compel the government to fund their claim.
 By 2001, of the original 167 residents who were relocated, 70 were still alive, and the entire population has grown to 2,800.
 Most of the islanders and their descendants lived on Kili, in Majuro, and in the United States.

 The Hawaiian Trust Fund for the People of Bikini was liquidated as required by law in December 2006.
 The value of The Resettlement Trust Fund for the People of Bikini as of 31 March 2013 was approximately $82 million and The Bikini Claims Trust Fund was worth approximately $60 million.
 In 2006, each member of the trust received about $500 a year.
 In 2012, the trusts produced about US$6 to $8 million annually in investment income, and the trusts paid out less than US$15,000 per family each year in benefits, with little money left available for cleanup.

 Representatives for the Bikini people expect this process to take many years and do not know whether the United States will honor the terms of the Compact of Free Association.

+In 2017, after lobbying by the leaders of Bikini, the Trump administration stated that there would be no limits on withdrawals from the main fund and no further audits of the main fund.
+The mayor of the council that is responsible for the Bikini people, Anderson Jibas, used the fund's assets to buy a plane, construction equipment and two cargo ships.
+In addition, an apartment complex in Majuro, the capital of the Marshall Islands, and 283 acres of land in Hawaii were purchased.
+By March 2023, only $100,041 was left in the fund that held $59 million in 2017.
+The council stopped paying its approximately 350 employees and stopped paying $150 monthly subsistence payments to the 6,800 members of the Bikini community.

+By 2023 a state of emergency on Kili was declared, and the Marshallese government had to step in try to remedy the situation.
+Aid helped restore electricity to the island, which had been shut off after the funds were depleted.
+Many of the purchases that were made including, real estate, aircraft, and boats have not yielded a return for the Bikini.

+The depletion of the bikini islander's trust fund made news across the Pacific region, including New Zealand, and in major US newspapers such as the New York Times and Wall Street Journal.